-Specific condition 15 Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 5.00 and 10.00 million would allow these outcomes to be addressed appropriately.
+Specific condition Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 5.00 and 10.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR 62.00 million.
-Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: due to the specific nature of this topic, consortia must include at least 3 different research infrastructures, each of them being an ESFRI infrastructure 93 , and/or a European Research Infrastructures Consortium 94 (ERIC) or another research infrastructure of European interest (i.e. a research infrastructure 95 which is able to attract users from EU or associated countries other than the country where the infrastructure is located).
+Indicative budget The total indicative budget for the topic is EUR 63.50 million.
+Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: due to the specific nature of this topic, consortia must include at least 3 different research infrastructures, each of them being an ESFRI infrastructure , and/or a European Research Infrastructures Consortium (ERIC) or another research infrastructure that is an intergovernmental organisation of European interest.
 Such research infrastructures, and the beneficiaries that own/operate them, must be explicitly identified in the proposals.
 The specific conditions for actions with PCP/PPI procurements in section H of the General Annexes apply to grants funded under this topic.